2022 COHORT joins the GLOBAL FARMER NETWORK

-Eighteen farmers are the newest members of the Global Farmer Network following the conclusion of the June 12-18, 2022 Charles Peeters est agriculteur dans l'État de Goias au Brésil et membre du Global Farmer Network.
-The in-person portion of the program was held in Frankfurt, Allemagne.
+Eighteen farmers are the newest members of the Global Farmer Network following the conclusion of the June 12-18, 2022 Global Farmer Network Roundtable and Communication Training program.
+The in-person portion of the program was held in Frankfurt, Germany.
 Along with communication training, the group held roundtable discussions which focused on today’s agriculture issues.

 Virtual sessions were held prior to, and will be held after, the meeting in Frankfurt.
 The online and the in-person training is led by farmers in the Global Farmer Network.